Skip to Content

 Radiculopathy and neuropathy are two common diagnoses that patients receive after undergoing a spinal MRI following an accident.
 The difference between radiculopathy and peripheral neuropathy can be difficult to understand because they share overlapping symptoms.
 For many patients, the treatment options are often similar as well.
 Some medical professionals may struggle to make a clear distinction for their patients, which only creates more confusion.

-At Wisner Baum, we have extensive experience helping clients diagnosed with radiculopathy or neuropathy after car accidents, slip and falls, and other personal injury claims.
-We understand the complexities of these conditions and how they impact your life and your legal claim.
-Our injury attorney are here to help you navigate the legal process so you can focus on your recovery.
+At Wisner Baum, we have extensive experience helping clients diagnosed with radiculopathy or neuropathy after car accidents, slips and falls, and other personal injury claims.
+We understand the complexities of these conditions and how they impact your life and legal claim.
+Our injury attorneys are here to help you navigate the legal process so you can focus on your recovery.

 What You Should Know About Neuropathy and Radiculopathy in Personal Injury Cases